Help us grow — star us on GitHubGitHub stars

 Find by Membership

-const { listItems } = await lr.Attribute.findAll({
+const { listItems } = await lr.Record.findAll({

 listItems: [